DavidFazakas/hangman/README.md

 I really hope, that I've done this correctly.
+The program is the hangy.py file.